qutip/qutip-qip/doc/source/qip-qiskit.rst

 .. note::

-    Although you can pass this option while running a circuit on pulse backends, they do not allow simulation with user-defined gates.
+    Although you can pass this option while running a circuit on pulse backends, you need to make sure that the gate is supported by the backend simulator :obj:`.Processor` in ``qutip-qip``.

 An example demonstrating configuring options: